Vedant1607/Password-Generator/README.md

 # Password-Generator

-a simple yet powerful password generator built using Python's random module.
+A simple yet powerful password generator built using Python's random module.
 The password generator is designed to create strong, random passwords that can include a mix of uppercase and lowercase letters, digits, and special characters.

 Features:
 Customizable Password Length: Users can specify the desired length of the password.